|

 Photograph Collection, 1964-1987 and undated

-212 color and b & w photo prints
+212 color and B/W photo prints

 SWCPC 737 E1

 This collection consists of images from the Lubbock Methodist Hospital.
-Most are of a
+Most are

-gathering of medical professionals and their families.
+of a gathering of medical professionals and their families.

-The Methodist Hospital of Lubbock has recently merged with St. Marys Hospital
+The Methodist Hospital of Lubbock has recently merged with St. Mary’s Hospital

 and their school of nursing.
-Dr. Robert Salem is a prominent Lubbock surgeon who is the
+Dr. Robert Salem is a prominent Lubbock surgeon who

-co-chief medical officer at Covenant Health System.
-He was interview in 1999 as a part of
+is the co-chief medical officer at Covenant Health System.
+He was interview in

-a Southwest Collection oral history project on medical history.
+1999 as a part of a Southwest Collection oral history project on medical

 Mickel, Jere C.

-1 b & w photo print
+1 B/W photo print

 SWCPC 686 E1

 This collection consists of a single image of a tent show actor.
-Jere C. Mickel was a
+Jere C. Mickel

-the book entitled Footlights on the Prairie.
-The work was concerned with the tent
+Illinois.
+He authored the book entitled Footlights on the Prairie.
+The work was

-shows held in the first half of the 20th Century.
-The tent show mainly catered
+concerned with the tent shows held in the first half of the 20th Century.
+The

-to rural communities and disappeared as a result of the advent of movies.
+tent show mainly catered to rural communities and disappeared as a result of the

 Middleton, Raleigh

-Photograph Collection, circa 1930
+Photograph Collection, ca. 1930

 4 negatives and 2 copy prints